kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 $email = $this->getDouble('CI_Email', ['send' => TRUE]);
 ~~~

-You can set Closure as the return value of the mocked method.
+You can set Closure as the return value of a mocked method.

 ~~~php
 $ret = function () {